peteroupc/html3dutil/tutorials/camera.md

 The view matrix transforms _world space_ coordinates, shared by every object in a scene, to coordinates in _eye space_ (also called _camera space_ or _view space_), in which the "camera" is located at the center of the coordinate system: (0, 0, 0).
-A view matrix essentially rotates the camera and moves it to a given position in world space.
+A view matrix essentially rotates the "camera" and moves it to a given position in world space.
 Specifically:

-* The camera is rotated to point at a certain object or location on the scene.
+* The "camera" is rotated to point at a certain object or location on the scene.
 This is represented by the `lookingAt` parameter in the `mat4lookat()` method, below.
-* The camera is placed somewhere on the scene.
+* The "camera" is placed somewhere on the scene.
 This is represented by the `eye` parameter in the `mat4lookat()` method.
 It also represents the "eye position" in the perspective projection, above.
-* The camera rolls itself, possibly turning it sideways or upside down.
+* The "camera" rolls itself, possibly turning it sideways or upside down.
 This is guided by the `up` parameter in the `mat4lookat()` method.
-Turning the camera upside down, for example, will swap the placement of the top and bottom clipping planes, thus inverting the view of the scene.
+Turning the "camera" upside down, for example, will swap the placement of the top and bottom clipping planes, thus inverting the view of the scene.

 **`MathUtil.mat4lookat(eye, lookingAt, up)`**

-This method allows you to generate a view matrix based on the camera's position and view.
+This method allows you to generate a view matrix based on the "camera"'s position and view.

-* `eye` - Array of three elements (X, Y, Z) giving the position of the camera in world space.
+* `eye` - Array of three elements (X, Y, Z) giving the position of the "camera" in world space.
-* `lookingAt` - Array of three elements (X, Y, Z) giving the position the camera is looking at in world space.
+* `lookingAt` - Array of three elements (X, Y, Z) giving the position the "camera" is looking at in world space.
 This is optional.
 The default is [0, 0, 0].
-* `up` - Array of three elements (X, Y, Z) giving the vector from the center of the camera to the top.
+* `up` - Array of three elements (X, Y, Z) giving the vector from the center of the "camera" to the top.
 This is optional.
 The default is [0, 1, 0].

 <a id=Vertex_Coordinates_in_the_Graphics_System></a>